MicrosoftDocs/Viva/Viva/engage/campaigns.md

 ## Build campaign awareness

 Users can discover campaigns through posts that contain the campaign hashtag or through the campaigns discovery modules throughout Engage.
+To participate in any campaign from the Home feed, users can create or comment on a post by using the campaign hashtag in a community, on a storyline, or from the campaign landing page.

 - **Verified campaign hashtag**
     - When users select a post or comment that contains the verified campaign hashtag, they're routed to the campaign landing page, where they can follow the campaign.